 Time to explore one of the most beautiful places in Poland.
 We discover two postglacial lakes in Tatra National Park + a bit of classic Zakopane architecture.

-After a visit in chapel we relocate to Palenica Białczańska parking lot - it's the popular Morskie Oko parking.
-One car costs 25 PLN per day.
+After a visit to the chapel, we relocate to Palenica Białczańska parking lot - it's the popular Morskie Oko parking.
 We start our hike from the parking.

-The hike is easy, it takes about 5-6 hours of walk.
+The hike is easy, it takes about 2-4 hours of walking.

 Our first destination - Morskie Oko lake is one of the best places to visit in Tatra mountains.
 Many travellers consider it also one of the most unique places in Poland.
 This beautiful postglacial lake is surrounded by High Tatras - the landscape is amazing! 💚